Law of total expectation

-Note: The conditional expected value E(X | Z) is a random variable whose value depend on the value of Z. Note that the conditional expected value of X given the event Z = z is a function of z.
-If we write E(X | Z = z) = g(z) then the random variable E(X | Z) is g(Z).
-Similar comments apply to the conditional covariance.

 Example

 Suppose that only two factories supply light bulbs to the market.
 Factory X's bulbs work for an average of 5000 hours, whereas factory Y's bulbs work for an average of 4000 hours.
 It is known that factory X supplies 60% of the total bulbs available.
 What is the expected length of time that a purchased bulb will work for?

 Applying the law of total expectation, we have: